sergshk/sergshk.github.io/_posts/2014-10-29-Pytho-for-a-quick-prototyping.md

 in a particular area of the window and some colors to distinguish things.
 I already have script which I am using to enter data and I am fairly happy with it.
-Almost forgotten, another requirement that I had back then is app has to be GUI form and work under Linux.
+Almost forgotten, another requirement that I had back then is app has to be GUI form and work under Linux.<!--more-->

 I've started looking on what will get me up and running as fast as I can, because surely if you want to achieve performance you would choose